Written by Karl Perera, MA, DipLC

 Mindfulness will also focus a person on the details and wonders of each moment.
 This can lead to a greater appreciation of life and the self.
 Self-esteem is based on self respect so it follows that becoming more self aware will improve self respect.
 Also, improving how one views and appreciates the world and all its wonderful details leads to a greater enjoyment of life and our place in it.

 Self-acceptance is necessary for self-esteem to grow.
 Meditation helps us to accept ourselves and this leads to greater self-esteem.
 There are many things about ourselves that we cannot change and that we need to accept and be OK with.

 Meditating encourages you to accept your thoughts and feelings and not judge them.
 This is a huge thing for someone with low self esteem who may have feelings of guilt, or be struggling with a very negative inner self critical voice.
 I have dealt with negative self talk elsewhere, and you might want to take a look at ways to change your self talk into a more positive and friendly voice who does not judge you harshly.

 Meditation stops your mind from racing and obsessing.
 It relaxes your mind and body, and reduces stress.
 This will help you to think more clearly and feel more positive about yourself and your life.

 According to Andy Puddicombe writing on Headspace, the value of meditation is that we learn to understand that thoughts are natural and if we accept the negative thoughts for what they are, we can accept them and let them go without getting hurt.
 In this way, meditation can help us see why thoughts are, and what might cause them.
 This allows us to simply observe them and release them rather than allowing them to have power over us and build into yet more negativity.

 My Experience with Meditation to Build Self Esteem

-I thought I would add my own experiences here with meditation, now we have seen how meditation can help you if you have low self esteem.
+My own experiences here with meditation may be helpful, now we have seen how meditation can help you if you have low self esteem.